NFL DFS, Super Bowl 2026: Patriots vs. Seahawks lineup picks, strategy for FanDuel, DraftKings

-NFL DFS, 2026 Super Bowl: Daily Fantasy football picks for Patriots vs. Seahawks on FanDuel, DraftKings
+NFL DFS, 2026 Super Bowl: Daily Fantasy picks, advice, stacks for Patriots vs. Seahawks on FanDuel, DraftKings

 DFS multimillionaire Mike McClure shares his top daily Fantasy football picks for Seahawks vs. Patriots in the Super Bowl 2026 on Sunday